Esri/arcgis-runtime-samples-android/java/find-service-area-interactive/README.md

 ## How to use the sample

 In order to find any service areas at least one facility needs to be added to the map view.

-* To add a facility, click the facility button, then click anywhere on the map.
+* To add a facility, tap the facility button, then tap anywhere on the map.
-* To add a barrier, click the barrier button, and click multiple locations on map.
-Hit the barrier button again to finish drawing barrier.
+* To add a barrier, tap the barrier button, and tap multiple locations on the map.
+Hit the barrier button again to finish drawing barriers.
 Hitting any other button will also stop the barrier from drawing.
-* To show service areas around facilities that were added, click show service areas button.
+* To show service areas around facilities that were added, tap show service areas button.
 * The reset button clears all graphics and resets the service area task.

 ## How it works

 1. Create a new `ServiceAreaTask` from a network service.
 2. Create default `ServiceAreaParameters` from the service area task.
 3. Set the parameters to return polygons (true) to return all service areas.
 4. Add a `ServiceAreaFacility` to the parameters.
 5. Get the `ServiceAreaResult` by solving the service area task using the parameters.
 6. Get any `ServiceAreaPolygons` that were returned, serviceAreaResult.getResultPolygons(facilityIndex).
 7. Display the service area polygons as graphics in a `GraphicsOverlay` on the `MapView`.

 ## Relevant API